 Withdrawing and withdrawn lawyers also should be mindful that what constitutes confidential information about the client is construed quite broadly.
-In addressing what a lawyer should do when subpoenaed for client information, this Committee, in Ariz.
+In addressing what a lawyer should do when subpoenaed for client information, the State Bar of Arizona Rules of Professional Conduct Opinion Committee, in Ariz.
 Ethics Op.
 00-11 (November 2000), wrote: "Under ER 1.6, a lawyer is required to maintain the confidentiality of all information relating to representation, regardless of the fact that the information can be discovered elsewhere....
 Indeed, the lawyer is required to maintain the confidentiality of information relating to representation even if the information is a matter of public record."
 (Internal citations omitted.)

-Despite the lawyer's obligation to keep a client's confidences, Comment [3] to ER 1.16 is clear that, once withdrawn, the lawyer may give notice of the fact of withdrawal, "and the lawyer may also withdraw or disaffirm any opinion, document, affirmation, or the like."
+Despite the lawyer's obligation to keep a client's confidences, Comment [21] to ER 1.6 is clear that, once withdrawn, the lawyer may give notice of the fact of withdrawal, "and the lawyer may also withdraw or disaffirm any opinion, document, affirmation, or the like."
 See Ariz.
 Ethics Op.
 05-05.